Natborks/natborks.github.io/_posts/2024-07-23-feeling-Gods-love.md

 ![Psalm 23 ](https://images.pexels.com/photos/7983593/pexels-photo-7983593.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=2 "Photo by Pelageia  Zelenina from Pexels: https://www.pexels.com/photo/calm-woman-lying-with-closed-eyes-in-nature-in-daytime-7983593//")

 With all this information, the 23rd Psalm takes a deeper, more refreshing meaning.
-Our Shepherd offers safety, comfort, growth, blessings (both material and spiritual) if we are willing to be His sheep – it’s just beautiful.
+Our Shepherd offers safety, comfort, growth, blessings (both material and spiritual) if we are willing to be His sheep.

 Of note is verse 4 where it says, “Your rod and Your staff, they comfort me”